norahalhazab/Safir-Al--Mondial/README.md

 You'll be greeted with a chatbot interface where you can ask about:

-Fan events: Example query: "Show me fan events in Riyadh for modern style".
+Fan events: Example query: "Show me fan event in Riyadh for modern style".

 Markets: Example query: "What are the markets in Riyadh for unisex?"

-Museums: Example query: "Show me historical museums in Riyadh".

-Restaurants: Example query: "Find me restaurants in jeddah".
+Restaurants: Example query: "Find me restaurant in jeddah".

 Fallback: If the message doesn't match any of the above, the chatbot will use Google Gemini to generate a response.